cybertraining-dsc/fa20-523-349/project/project.md

 # TBD

-- [ ] see our template as posted in piazza
+- [ ] please use our template as posted in piazza
 - [ ] please leanr markdown
-- [ ] refernces missing
+- [ ] please add refernces

-Jiayu Li.
+Jiayu Li

 ## INtroductions